-Level Access condition ALWays 0 1 User Verification (PIN) 2 (see note 1) Reserved for Future Use 3 to 4 5 to 6 (see note 2) NEVer This level is reserved for a second level of user verification NOTE 1: (PIN2) that may be defined by an application.
+Access condition Level ALWays 0 User Verification (PIN) 2 (see note 1) 3 to 4 Reserved for Future Use 5 to 6 (see note 2) NEVer This level is reserved for a second level of user verification (PIN2) that may be defined by an application.
 Allocation of these levels and the respective requirements for their fulfilment are the responsibility of the appropriate administrative authority.